 - University of Maryland School of Medicine, Postdoctoral training, Psychoneuroimmunology, 2011-2015

-As part of the Laboratory in Behavioral neuroimmunology, the primary focus of my research is the role of neuroimmune interactions between the adaptive immune system and the central nervous system in the development of psychiatric disorders, to include depression and anxiety, as well as schizophrenia.
+The primary focus of my research is the role of neuroimmune interactions between the adaptive immune system and the central nervous system in the development of psychiatric disorders, to include depression and anxiety, as well as schizophrenia.
 Like many neuroscientists, I am intrigued by how the brain works, as well as why and how function becomes impaired, whether as a consequence of genetics, environment, or both.
-The scope of my research spans three main components: 1) the role of the adaptive immune system in behavioral responses to stress; 2) inflammation and depression; and 3) neuroimmune interactions in neurodevelopment.
+The scope of my research spans three main branches: 1) the role of the adaptive immune system in behavioral responses to stress; 2) inflammation and depression; and 3) neuroimmune interactions in neurodevelopment.
 This research incorporates the use of various models of stress or disease in both mice and rats, as well as human post-mortem studies, and a variety of cellular and molecular techniques and behavioral assessments.
-My current goal is to establish an indepentent research program to investigate neuroimmune interactions across the lifespan and their impact on brain function and behavior, with the primary hypothesis that immune regulation of neuro- and gliogenesis is necessary for normal brain development and homeostasis.
+My current goal is to establish an independent research program to investigate neuroimmune interactions across the lifespan and their impact on brain function and behavior, with the primary hypothesis that immune regulation of neuro- and gliogenesis is necessary for normal brain development and homeostasis.
 Subsequently, immune dysregulation, particularly during critical periods of brain development, may contribute to the onset of various psychiatric disorders.

 psychoneuroimmunology, T cells, stress, behavior, hippocampus, neurogenesis